HMS Myrmidon (1900): Service history

 Myrmidon was commissioned in August 1901 to serve on the Mediterranean Station.
 Commander Cecil Lambert was appointed in command in January 1902, and in September that year she was part of a squadron visiting Nauplia and Souda Bay off Crete for combined manoeuvres of the Mediterranean and Channel Fleets, during which she was declared as being sunk by the umpires of the exercise when she engaged two destroyers of an opposing fleet, mistaking them for torpedo boats.
+In February 1903 she again left Malta for Platanias and Greek waters, accompanied by HMS Illustrious, HMS London and HMS Caesar.
 Myrmidon returned from the Mediterranean in 1905 and then served with the Atlantic Fleet for a year.

 In September 1907, Myrmidon, based at Portsmouth as part of the First Destroyer Flotilla of the Channel Fleet, started a refit at Sheerness dockyard, with her boilers being retubed and her hull and machinery refurbished, with the refit completing in April 1908.
 Mrymidon was a member of the Fourth Destroyer Flotilla, based at Portsmouth, in 1910 and remained part of that Flotilla in 1912.
 On 30 August 1912, the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Myrmidon was assigned to the B Class.
 In 1912, older destroyers were organised into Patrol Flotillas, with Myrmidon being part of the 6th Flotilla, based at Portsmouth, in March 1913.
 She remained part of the 6th Flotilla in July 1914, on the eve of the outbreak of the First World War.